nRF Cloud P-GPS

 void nrf_cloud_pgps_set_location(double latitude, double longitude)

 Update the storage of the most recent known location in degrees.
-This will be injected along with the current time and relevant predicted ephemerides to the GPS unit in order to get the fastest possible fix, when the P-GPS subsystem is built with A-GPS disabled, or when A-GPS data is unavailable due to lack of a cloud connection.
+This will be injected along with the current time and relevant predicted ephemerides to the GPS unit in order to get the fastest possible fix, when the P-GPS subsystem is built with A-GNSS disabled, or when A-GNSS data is unavailable due to lack of a cloud connection.
 Current time is also stored.

 void nrf_cloud_pgps_clear_location(void)